vasudevan-s/Sauce-Labs-Demo-App-automation/README.md

 5. Selenium 4.x or any newer version
 6. ReportNG (new and improved - https://github.com/sdrss/reportNG?tab=readme-ov-file)

-To run from terminal, mvn clean test -Dthreads=<number of devices/browsers> -Dsuites=src/test/resources/Unified.xml
+To run from terminal using Maven, mvn clean test -Dthreads=<number of devices/browsers> -Dsuites=src/test/resources/Unified.xml

 _The intent of this project is for illustration purposes only.
 The code can be freely used and modified as needed._